10th Grade Homeschool Plan

 Crash Course World History – A fun video overview of world history by the Vlog Brothers, Crash Course World History is a good way to summarize the topics covered in our textbook.

-World History: The Human Experience by National Geographic – The Human Experience is a thorough and well-written textbook that I picked up for $5 at a used curriculum sale.
+World History: The Human Experience (affiliate link) by National Geographic – The Human Experience is a thorough and well-written textbook that I picked up for $5 at a used curriculum sale.
 We use it as a course spine and a reference.

-The Story of Mankind by Van Loon – This is world history in story form — the book is geared toward a younger audience but it makes a nice complement to the more detailed textbook.
+The Story of Mankind (affiliate link) by Van Loon – This is world history in story form — the book is geared toward a younger audience but it makes a nice complement to the more detailed textbook.

 I had to rework the order of the topics covered in the first 3 resources, which was the most time-intensive part of planning for this year, in order to cover topics at the same time.
 I set it up so that the reading comes first, then the video, with the timeline being filled in as needed.